mucsdnop/clip-and-tweet/README.md

 Other ways of running the script have not been tested, but should be equally as viable, and we're interested to see what you come up with!

 # Setup
+This script was made using Python 3.8.2.
+If you do not have Python it can be found at https://www.python.org/ You'll also need to download Requests https://pypi.org/project/requests/ which can be installed through pip.
+After you've installed Python, open command prompt and type 'pip install requests' to download.
+And Tweepy http://docs.tweepy.org/en/latest/install.html which can be installed through pip the same way by using 'pip install tweepy'
+The final part I used to make it into an executable file is PyInstaller https://pypi.org/project/PyInstaller/ by using 'pip install pyinstaller'

+After you've acquired all of these pieces you can create the executable file by going to the folder containing the script in command prompt and typing 'pyinstaller --onefile clipandtweet.py'
+After a brief moment it will create several files and folders but you will find the finished exe file in the 'dist' folder which will be created where you ran the compiler.

-This script will require an app from Twitch to access a Client-ID which you can make your own at https://dev.twitch.tv/console/apps and that you create an app on Twitter for access to the necessary keys to send messages https://developer.twitter.com/en/apps
+This script will require an app from Twitch to access a Client-ID (I've provided one) which you can make your own at https://dev.twitch.tv/console/apps and that you create an app on Twitter for access to the necessary keys to send messages https://developer.twitter.com/en/apps

 If you want to use the script as is you'll need to create a text file called "login_info.txt" as well as "tweet_messages.txt" with the following information.
+Each number represents a new line created within the file itself which you can see on the examples.

 # login_info.txt
 1. Channel name (i.e. cdnkrimsonkitty)